 The accession to the Carpathian Convention by the European Union would contribute to raising the profile of the Carpathian region and its environmental challenges, supporting green and sustainable future of the region for the benefit of both, the Carpathians and the European Union.
-At the same time, the Carpathian Convention can play an important role as a regional instrument for strengthening implementation of global and European policies, and a model for mainstreaming biodiversity into other sectors.
+At the same time, the Carpathian Convention can play an important role as a regional instrument for implementation of the Post-2020 Global Biodiversity Framework and a model for mainstreaming biodiversity into other sectors.